AI-secure/DBA/README.md

 ### Reproduce experiments:

 - prepare the pretrained model:
-Because we begin to attack after the accuracy in the global model converging, so our pretrained clean models can be downloaded from here(https://drive.google.com/file/d/1wcJ_DkviuOLkmr-FgIVSFwnZwyGU8SjH/view?usp=sharing).
+Our pretrained clean models for attack can be downloaded from [Google Drive](https://drive.google.com/file/d/1wcJ_DkviuOLkmr-FgIVSFwnZwyGU8SjH/view?usp=sharing).
 You can also train from the round 0 to obtain the pretrained clean model.

 - we can use Visdom to monitor the training progress.
 ```